-As of 31 December 2017, the Company's investment property, comprised of five commercial outlets, during 2018 a further two outlets, a space for wellness centre and levels 1 to 7 in the Tower Block of the PenderGardens development.
-A number of these properties are subject to lease agreements with third parties.
+As detailed further above, the Company's investment property, includes five commercial outlets in block 16, a further two outlets together with space originally earmarked for wellness centre, which is currently being planned for alternative use, in block 17, and levels 1 to 7 in the Tower Block of the PenderGardens development.
+The majority of these properties are subject to lease agreements with third parties.

-Property fair value measurements at 31 December 2019 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+Property fair value measurements at 31 December 2020 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The Company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2018 and 31 December 2019.
+There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2020 and 31 December 2019.